conda/conda/docs/source/py2or3.rst

 Use a different version of Python
 ----------------------------------------

 To switch to the new environment with a different version of Python, you simply need to activate it.
-Let’s switch back to the default, 2.7:
+Let’s switch back to 2.7:

 **Linux, OS X:** ``source activate snowflakes``